FinweLtd/orion360-sdk-pro-examples-android/README.md

 In this example, the most typical Orion360 video player is configured: a full spherical equirectangular mono panorama player.
 In short, this configuration requires the following steps:

-1. Define one _OrionView_ in XML layout.
+- Define one _OrionView_ in XML layout.
 This is where Orion360 will render its output.
-2. Create one _OrionViewport_ in Java code.
+- Create one _OrionViewport_ in Java code.
 This will define the internal layout of the _OrionView_.
 Bind it to _OrionView_.
-3. Create one _OrionScene_ in Java code.
+- Create one _OrionScene_ in Java code.
 This will contain our 3D world.
 Bind it to _OrionView_.
-4. Create one _OrionCamera_ in Java code.
+- Create one _OrionCamera_ in Java code.
 This will project the 3D world onto a 2D surface.
 Bind it to _OrionView_.
-5. Create one _OrionPanorama_ in Java code.
+- Create one _OrionPanorama_ in Java code.
 This will represent the spherical video surface in the 3D world.
 Bind it to _OrionScene_.
-6. Create one _OrionTexture_ in Java code.
+- Create one _OrionTexture_ in Java code.
 This will contain the latest decoded video frame.
 Bind it to _OrionPanorama_.
-7. Get _SensorFusion_ in Java code.
+- Get _SensorFusion_ in Java code.
 That will rotate the camera according to device orientation.
 Bind it to _OrionScene_ AND _OrionCamera_.
-8. Create one _TouchControllerWidget_ in Java code.
+- Create one _TouchControllerWidget_ in Java code.
 This will map touch gestures to camera control.
 Bind it to _OrionScene_ AND _OrionCamera_.

-2. One panorama is created for presenting the video (bind to scene)

 ### Mono Panorama VR